g0v-it/data-budget/README.md

 # g0v data-budget

-data-budget is a *Smart Data Management Platform* developed to feed the http://budget.g0v.it/ web application.
+data-budget is a *Smart Data Management Platform* to feed the http://budget.g0v.it/ web application.

 The platform builds a knowledge base about the Italian Government budget considering :